-We understand that a lot of people are guilty about this.
-But don’t you worry because today, we will discuss propagating your favorite sempervivum and answering the common questions about reproducing succulents.
+We understand that a lot of people are guilty of this.
+But don’t worry because today, we will discuss propagating your favorite sempervivum and answering the common questions about reproducing succulents.

 Propagating sempervivum from leaves is quite challenging.
 For many succulents, you need to simply pluck off several leaves from the bottom of the plant.
 Then you can let them be calloused on a dry surface or planter.
 Once leaves start growing, you can wait for a few until they grow stable roots, and then, and then you can transfer them.

 However, sempervivum is not always grown from leaves.
 These succulents are more sensitive when you propagate them.
 So here are some tips you can follow.